Mokhtar Dahari: Coaching career

 After Mokhtar started having injury problems, he became a local coach to help the younger generation become better footballers.

 One of his trainees was a young Roshan Thiran, future Co-founder and CEO of Leaderonomics, who regularly speaks on his experiences playing under Mokhtar.
-Mokhtar asked his former F.A.
-Selangor partner, Reduan Abdullah to write a book about his life and his career.
-Mokhtar also coached for F.A.
-Selangor at times.
+Mokhtar asked his Selangor partner, Reduan Abdullah to write a book about his life and his career.
+Mokhtar also coached for Selangor at times.
 After his retirement, he became a player-coach for Kwong Yik Bank.